On this page

 Scaled

 Scaled transformation combines rotation, scaling, and translation.
-It doesn’t change angles and shapes and also preserves parallels.
+It doesn’t change angles or shapes, and preserves parallels.

-It requires a minimum of two control points to be set in a line.
+It requires a minimum of 2 control points to be set in a line.

 Similarity

 Similarity transformation combines rotation, scaling, translation, and reflection.
-It doesn’t change angles and shapes and preserves parallels.
+It doesn’t change angles or shapes, and preserves parallels.

-It also requires a minimum of two control points, but they don’t have to be set in a line.
+It requires a minimum of 2 control points, but they don’t have to be set in a line.

 Affine